dash-xa/game-of-life-ssd1306/README.md

-# Running the game of life on an SSD1306
+# Conway's Game Of Life on an SSD1306

 ## Hardware details
 - MCU: MSP430F5529